wojtek9/QuizTrove/README.md

 Game Logic: JavaScript for implementing gameplay mechanics and branching storylines. <br>
 Multimedia: HTML5 audio, CSS animations, and SVG graphics.

+### Plan:

+- Index page should contain blocks of clickable blocks that show the games that you can play.
+- Possibly a navbar at the top which contains 'home', 'about', 'language' (selects the language u want to learn), 'progress' (shows your progress in the different games, highscores etc)

 ### Commands:

 - 'npm run dev' starts localhost